-Fall-planted bulbs produce hardy, easy to grow spring flowers that thrive in both sun or part shade.
-As an added bonus, bulbs multiply rapidly, and in just 2 to 3 years after planting, you’ll have at least double what you started with, making them reliable workhorses in the early spring garden.
+Fall-planted bulbs produce hardy, easy-to-grow spring flowers that thrive in both sun and part shade.
+As an added bonus, bulbs multiply rapidly, and just 2 to 3 years after planting, you’ll have at least double what you started with, making them reliable workhorses in the early-spring garden.

 There are two different methods for growing these cheerful spring bloomers, depending on whether you simply want to add color to your spring landscape or harvest them in abundance as cut flowers.
 No matter how you plant them, be sure to pick a spot that gets at least partial sun and doesn’t have standing water, since really wet soils will encourage bulbs to rot.

-This slimy sap is also toxic to other flowers and will shorten their vase life significantly.
-To avoid affecting other blooms in an arrangement, you’ll need to “condition” the narcissus first.
-To do this, place freshly cut stems into cool water, on their own, for 2 to 3 hours; during that time, the stem ends will callus over and the toxic sap will stop flowing.
-After that, don’t recut the narcissus stems when adding them to arrangements because the sap will start leaking all over again.
+After that, don’t recut the narcissus stems when adding them to arrangements because the sap will start flowing again.
 Of course, you can create an arrangement solely of narcissus, either just one variety or several, and the sap won’t be an issue.